 Chat with a local specialist who can help organize your trip.

-Day 5: Drive to Hólmavík via Ísafjörður Bay, Whale Watching Excursion
+Day 5: Drive to Hólmavík via Ísafjörður Bay, Whale Watching Cruise

-Get back on the adventure trail this morning and journey 138 miles (223 km) southeast from Ísafjörður to Hólmavík, a small coastal town nestled by Steingrímsfjördur.
+Get back on the adventure trail this morning and drive 138 miles (223 km) southeast from Ísafjörður to Hólmavík, a small coastal town nestled by Steingrímsfjördur.
 Your scenic route takes you past Súðavík and Litlibær.
-Stop at Súðavík and make a trip to the village's Arctic Fox Center.
-The kids will be enthralled to learn about Iceland's very first mammal and see the adorable orphaned foxes in the pen outside.
+If the little ones couldn't get enough of yesterday's fox watching, pull off at Súðavík and make a trip to the village's Arctic Fox Center to see the adorable orphaned foxes in the pen outside.
 Enjoy a light lunch of soup, bread, and cakes before continuing to Hólmavík, where you'll embark on an exhilarating whale watching excursion.

 Head to the harbor to board your boat and spend the next few hours adventuring across the waves in search of humpback whales.
 Create mini marine biologists in the making and watch the kids' excitement as they spot these giants of the ocean.
 Your captain will get you as close as possible without disturbing the whales.